 What Are Practical Definitions for "Cost" and "Benefit"?

 To some people thinking about costs and benefits, benefits are merely "good" outcomes and costs are simply "bad" outcomes.
 To others, "cost" means "funds flowing out" and "benefit" means "funds flowing in."
 However, such definitions have little practical value for analysts and decision-makers.
 They need instead cost and benefit descriptions that provide a useful basis for recognizing, measuring, valuing, and comparing all classes of business benefits and costs.

 For those purposes, benefit and cost definitions are more useful when they refer to business objectives:

-- A business benefit is an outcome of an action or decision that contributes towards reaching business objectives.
+- A business benefit is an outcome of an action or decision that contributes to reaching business objectives.

 - A business cost is an outcome of a decision or action that works against reaching business objectives.

 Costs Are Not the Same Thing as Expenses

 Note incidentally that a business cost is not necessarily an expense.
 "Cost" is a broader term that includes "expenses" but other kinds of outcomes or events as well.
 Exhibit 1, below, summarizes the types of actions that qualify as costs for purposes of business analysis.